 From Shepton Mallet you continue to the hamlet of Chelynch.
 On this section you'll pass the Charlton Viaduct and Kilver Court where there are some splendid gardens with hostas, day lilies and candelabra primula next to the River Sheppey.

 The route continues to with a climb of 280 metres (919 ft) taking you to the grade II listed Cranmore Tower which is the highest point on the trail.

-The final stretch takes you through the delightful Asham Wood and onto the village of Great Elm before leading into Frome where the path terminates.
+The final stretch takes you through the delightful Asham Wood and onto the village of Great Elm where there are nice views of the Mells River.
+You then head into the picturesque town of Frome where the path terminates.
 View Full Details>>

-|Ebbor Gorge||2 miles (2.5 km)||This limestone gorge near Wookey Hole has some good walking trails to try.
+|This circular walk explores a wonderful limestone gorge near Wookey Hole.
 In the gorge you will find waymarked woodland trails and a variety of interesting plants and flowers.
 There's also pretty streams and lots of interesting rock formations.
 There is some climbing involved with some of the paths reaching a height of over 700ft.
 From these high points at the top of the gorge there are great views towards Glastonbury and the Somerset Levels.

 The area is also a designated nature reserve so look out for wildlife including red deer and birds of prey.
 The site also attracts a large variety of butterflies including white-letter hairstreak, high brown fritillary and chalkhill blue.
 Flora includes bluebells, wood anemone, ancient woodland and various fungi and ferns.

 There is a good sized car park just off the Deerleap Road where you can start your walk.
 You could also follow the West Mendip Way from the nearby town of Wells to the site.
 It's about a two mile walk, passing Wookey Hole on the way.

 The West Mendip Way passes through the area so you could pick this up to extend your walk.
 View Full Details>>